 Dyslexia is one of the most misunderstood learning styles in today's educational landscape.
-It literally means "difficulty with words," and most people associate dyslexia with letter reversals and reading problems.
+It literally means "difficulty with words," but most people associate dyslexia only with letter reversals and reading problems.

 - Attention Deficit Disorders (ADD/ADHD)

 - Auditory Processing Disorder

 - Dyscalculia (math)

 Dyslexia produces a number of different symptoms, or characteristics.
 Not all dyslexics are alike, but in general, they share a similar thinking/learning style.
 They are visual, multi-dimensional thinkers.
 They are creative, intuitive, imaginative, and excel at hands-on learning and outside-the-box thinking.
 It is because dyslexics think primarily in "pictures" and not with the sounds of letters and words that makes it difficult for them to learn in traditional ways.

 The good news is that dyslexics CAN LEARN to read, write, study, and learn effectively with methods that focus on the strengths and talents of their visual-spatial learning style.
 The Davis methods use the dyslexic's natural gifts and talents to overcome the learning disabilities aspect of dyslexia.

 Statistics show that ten to fifteen percent of the total population has symptoms of dyslexia, or this type of thinking/learning style.
 (The percentage may actually be higher since many people are undiagnosed.)
 In fact, some of our culture's most talented people —pioneers in science, technology, physics, sports, and the arts are known to be dyslexic.

 In his groundbreaking book, The Gift of Dyslexia, ©1994, Ronald D. Davis explains a new perspective of dyslexia focusing on its positive, creative aspects.
 He also outlines the techniques he devised to overcome his own struggles — having lived with the experience of severe dyslexia himself.